-Restriction Enzyme Digest & Gel Electrophoresis Field Trip Background HS

-Background Information

-Restriction enzymes are proteins that cut double-stranded DNA at specific recognition sites.
-They were first proposed in the early 1960's by W. Arber and D. Dussoix to explain the way bacteriophages (viruses that infect bacteria) could infect some strains of bacteria but not others.
-Restriction enzymes are isolated from bacteria.
-The bacteria use them as protection against the invasion of foreign DNA.
+Restriction Enzyme Digest & Gel Electrophoresis Field Trip Background HS Background Information Restriction enzymes are proteins that cut double-stranded DNA at specific recognition sites.
+They are utilized by bacteria as protection against the invasion of foreign DNA from viruses.
 In 1968, W. Arber and S. Linn, and then M. Meselson and R. Yuan purified similar enzymes that were able to cut DNA, but these early enzymes cleaved the DNA at random positions.
 In 1970, H.O.
-Smith, K. W. Wilcox and T. J. Kelly purified and characterized the recognition and cleavage site of a more useful enzyme, Hindll, an enzyme that cuts at a specific recognition site every time.
+Smith, K. W. Wilcox and T. J. Kelly purified and characterized the recognition and cleavage site of a more useful enzyme, Hind II, an enzyme that cuts at a specific recognition site every time.
 This enzyme was used by Daniel Nathans to cut the circular genome of Simian Virus 40 (SV40) to generate the first restriction map.
+Arber, Smith, and Nathans were awarded a Nobel Prize in physiology or medicine in 1978.
 The ability to cut DNA at specific sequences became the first step toward molecular cloning.